Physical Address

 Suez Canal, Egypt | Blockage by the Ever Given, March 2021 | Global trade disruption, highlighting the vulnerability of key chokepoints and the cascading effects on shipping schedules worldwide. |

 Market volatility introduces unpredictability into charter rates and fuel prices, affecting the financial planning and stability of charter agreements.
 Strategic planning and risk management are essential to navigate the economic landscape shaped by market fluctuations.
+Demand for charters tend to be seasonal and so this industry is not immune to market fluctuations, so it is advisable to plan ahead and close the charter terms beforehand in order to avoid financial risk by paying a higher daily hire rate to the ship owners in order to get a suitable vessel.

 Event | Impact |